TrellixVulnTeam/swahilipython_SCMU/Doc/library/traceback.rst

    .. classmethod:: extract(frame_gen, *, limit=None, lookup_lines=True, capture_locals=False)

-      Construct a :class:`StackSummary` object from a frame generator (such as is returned by :func:`~traceback.walk_stack` or
+      Construct a :class:`StackSummary` object kutoka a frame generator (such as is returned by :func:`~traceback.walk_stack` or
       :func:`~traceback.walk_tb`).

-      If *limit* is supplied, only this many frames are taken from *frame_gen*.
+      If *limit* is supplied, only this many frames are taken kutoka *frame_gen*.
       If *lookup_lines* is ``False``, the returned :class:`FrameSummary` objects will not have read their lines in yet, making the cost of creating the :class:`StackSummary` cheaper (which may be valuable if it